thou-mayest/controlChart-vbnet/README.md

 TO DO LIST:
 add button to chose file path.
-add options forms, and make this form for graph only.
+add options forms, make  Form1 for graph only.